 The Tri-Faith Initiative is a 501(c)(3) nonprofit organization separate from our partner congregations.
-We are governed by a local board of directors consisting of representatives from each faith partner and three additional community representatives.
-The board is comprised entirely of Omaha area leaders with long track records of participation in other community activities.
+We are governed by a local board of directors comprised entirely of Omaha area leaders with long track records of participation in other community activities.
 To learn more about our staff, click here.

 Temple Israel completed construction of its new synagogue in 2013.

-The American Muslim Institute has secured funding for the construction of a mosque and Islamic center and broke ground in late 2015.
-They anticipate opening in spring 2017.
+The American Muslim Institute broke ground on their mosque and Islamic center in late 2015 and opened in spring 2017.

-Tri-Faith Initiative is already sponsoring activities including speaking engagements, a children’s program, shared holidays between congregations, an annual picnic, and others.
+Tri-Faith Initiative is already sponsoring activities including speaking engagements, family friendly programming, hospitality between congregational partners, an annual picnic, and learning opportunities.

 How can I get involved?

-- Participate actively in your own faith group and encourage your own community to engage in interfaith cooperation and education.
+- Participate actively in your own community and encourage your friends and family to engage in interfaith cooperation and education.
 Be an ambassador for the Tri-Faith Initiative.

-- Invite our speakers to make a presentation at your church, synagogue, mosque, civic or community group, or school.
+- Invite our speakers to make a presentation at your civic or community group, school, or faith institution.

 - Follow us on Twitter, Facebook, and Instagram.
 Please feel free to request to be on our media advisory list.